Kitchen sink realism: History

-The cultural movement was rooted in the ideals of social realism, an artistic movement expressed in the visual and other realist arts which depicts working class activities.
+The cultural movement was rooted in the ideals of social realism, an artistic movement expressed in the visual and other realist arts which depicts working-class activities.
 Many artists who subscribed to social realism were painters with socialist political views.
 While the movement has some commonalities with Socialist Realism, another style of realism which was the "official art" advocated by the governments of the Soviet Union and other Eastern Bloc countries, the two had several differences.
-While social realism is a broader type of art that realistically depicts subjects of social concern, Socialist realism is characterized by the glorified depiction of socialist values, such as the emancipation of the proletariat, in a realistic manner.
+While social realism is a broader type of art that realistically depicts subjects of social concern, Socialist realism is characterized by the glorified depiction of socialist values, such as the emancipation of the proletariat, realistically.

 Unlike Socialist realism, social realism is not an official art produced by or under the supervision of the government.
 The leading characters are often 'anti-heroes' rather than part of a class to be admired, as in Socialist realism.
-Typically, protagonists in social realism are dissatisfied with their working class lives and the world, rather than being idealised workers who are part of a Socialist utopia in the process of creation.
+Typically, protagonists in social realism are dissatisfied with their working-class lives and the world, rather than being idealised workers who are part of a Socialist utopia in the process of creation.
 As such, social realism allows more space for the subjectivity of the author to be displayed.

 Partly, social realism developed as a reaction against Romanticism, which promoted lofty concepts such as the "ineffable" beauty and truth of art and music and even turned them into spiritual ideals.
 As such, social realism focused on the "ugly realities of contemporary life and sympathized with working-class people, particularly the poor."
 (The quotation is from George Shi, of the University of Fine Arts, Valencia).

 Features

 Kitchen sink realism involves working class settings and accents, including accents from Northern England.
-The films and plays often explore taboo subjects such as adultery, pre-marital sex, abortion, and crime.
+The films and plays often explore subjects that were taboo in the 1950s and early 1960s, such as adultery, pre-marital sex, abortion, and crime.

 Origins of the term

-In the United Kingdom, the term "kitchen sink" derived from expressionist paintings by John Bratby that contained an image of a kitchen sink.
+In the United Kingdom, the term "kitchen sink" is derived from expressionist paintings by John Bratby that featured a kitchen sink.
 Bratby did various kitchen and bathroom-themed paintings, including three paintings of toilets.
 Bratby's paintings of people often depicted the faces of his subjects as desperate and unsightly.
 Kitchen sink realism artists painted everyday objects, such as trash cans and beer bottles.
-The critic David Sylvester wrote an article in 1954 about trends in recent English art, calling his article "The Kitchen Sink" in reference to Bratby's picture.
+The critic David Sylvester wrote an article in 1954 on trends in recent English art, titled "The Kitchen Sink", in reference to Bratby's picture.
 Sylvester argued that there was a new interest among young painters in domestic scenes, with stress on the banality of life.
 Other artists associated with the kitchen sink style include Derrick Greaves, Edward Middleditch and Jack Smith.